128technology/docs/docs/sec_firewall_filtering.md

 ### Broadcast and Multicast Source Addresses

-Packets with broadcast or multicast source IP and MAC addresses are now dropped by default.
+To prevent DoS attacks, packets with broadcast or multicast source IP and MAC addresses are now dropped by default.
+Otherwise the traffic is propogated across the entire network, flooding the network.

 ## Transport State Enforcement

+This functionality sets the action on how the TCP state machine should process unexpected TCP packets.
+This is important because in some cases where these unexpected packets arrive, it may indicate a TCP Reset attack.
 By default, the SSR checks and follows the TCP sequence numbers of all the sessions passing through, and increments the associated metrics.
 Setting the Transport State Enforcement field to Strict ensures any packets in the TCP stream that fall outside of the sequence number stream will be dropped.

 1. Under Authority, scroll to Service Policies, and select a service policy.
 2. In the Basic Information panel, click on the Transport State Enforcement drop down and select Strict.